-If your dog hails from Russia with love, then consider giving him a name inspired by his origins!
+If your dog hails from Russia, then you may want to consider giving him a name inspired by his origin!

 The world’s largest country boasts a long history, a fascinating culture, and a distinct language, offering you many ideas for doggy identification.
 From brilliant literature to influential figures, there’s no shortage of fascinating Russian titles for your pooch!

 Male Russian Dog Names

 Here are some of our favorite ideas for Russian boy dog names!